How to Remove Tartar from Teeth?

 Avoid Smoking

 Studies show that smokers or people using other tobacco products are more likely to have tartar.
+This is because tobacco chemicals can reduce saliva flow, which normally helps wash away food particles and bacteria, thereby creates an environment where plaque can harden more easily into tartar.

 Visit Your Dentist Regularly

-How Often Do I Need To Remove Tartar?
+How Often Do I Need to Remove Tartar?

 The American Dental Association states that dental visits depend on the state of your oral health and the dentist’s recommendation.